Artorias17/Class-Management-System/README.md

 So far,
+* For logging in -> email -> rr@admin.com password -> password

-Some basic CRUD operation works.
+* Some basic CRUD operation works.

+* Role based authentication hasn't been applied and registration of new teachers hasn't been applied.